rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 The version 4.1.2.1 release is focused on bug fixes and adding new features needed for research:

 1. Removed the configuration field `p_compliance`.
 2. Updated simulation and configuration to support variable treatment compliance rates based upon the day of treatment.

+### Version 4.1.1.1

+The version 4.1.1.1 release is specifically intended for work with manuscript revisions.

+1. Updated the Marshall movement model to precompute the kernel.

 ### Version 4.1.1